digitalcolony/ping-my-sites/README.md

-# ping-my-sites
+# Ping My Sites

-NodeJS code that pings my websites and sends me an email is one is down.
+NodeJS code that pings my websites and sends me an email if one is down.